Controversy being created on Modi's remarks at all-party meet: PMO

 Modi said at the meet, "Neither has anyone entered our territory, nor is anyone still there, nor is any of our posts under anyone's capture."

-He said India's martyred soldiers "taught a lesson taught a lesson to those who raised an eye at Bharat Mata."
+He said India's martyred soldiers "taught a lesson to those who raised an eye at Bharat Mata."

 -